microsoft/vscode-go/README.md

 - Run Tests under the cursor, in current file, in current package, in the whole workspace (using `go test`)
 - Show code coverage
 - Generate method stubs for interfaces (using `impl`)
+- Expand the expression under the cursor to check errors (using `expanderr`)
 - [_partially implemented_] Debugging (using `delve`)
 - Upload to the Go Playground (using `goplay`)